-If you want to remove negative articles from Google and remove negative reviews from Google can appear to be a complicated and frustrating process, but thankfully it's not impossible (in fact, if you follow this guide, you'll be fully equipped to tackle your own negative review gripes).
+If you want to remove negative articles from Google and remove negative reviews from Google, it can appear to be a complicated and frustrating process, but thankfully it's not impossible (in fact, if you follow this guide, you'll be fully equipped to tackle your own negative review gripes).
 Some might think Google is a bad company, but its guidelines are pretty standard.
 If you're also wondering 'can businesses remove Yelp reviews,' you'll find a bit of a crossover in the strategies to do so.
 Follow along to learn how to delete Google reviews.

 News travels quickly today, and social media has become the word-of-mouth accelerant businesses live and die by.
 Online reviews on sites like Google play an enormous and emerging role in influencing our buying behaviour.
 People love to explore experiences, travel and products before they book or buy.
 You'll almost certainly have read Amazon, TripAdvisor and Google reviews yourself at some stage and made decisions based on them.